AlexNek/BlazorNet8PlusExamples/README.md

 **Key Features:**

-* **Hands-on Learning:** Experiment with different render modes (WebAssembly, Server-Side Rendering (SSR), and Hybrid) to understand their nuances and choose the best fit for your project.
+- **Hands-on Learning:** Experiment with different render modes (WebAssembly, Server-Side Rendering (SSR), and Hybrid) to understand their nuances and choose the best fit for your project.
+[Demo 1](https://blazornet9rendermodes.azurewebsites.net)
-* **Authentication Strategies:**  Explore securing your Blazor applications with both Microsoft Identity and custom mechanisms, giving you more flexibility.
+ **Authentication Strategies:**  Explore securing your Blazor applications with both Microsoft Identity and custom mechanisms, giving you more flexibility.
-* **Detailed Explanations:** Gain insights into the underlying concepts and rationale behind each approach, empowering informed decision-making.
+- **Detailed Explanations:** Gain insights into the underlying concepts and rationale behind each approach, empowering informed decision-making.

 **By exploring this repository, you'll be able to:**

-* Bridge theory with practice: Apply the concepts from "[Blazor for Developers](https://github.com/AlexNek/Blazor-for-You/blob/master/ForDevelopers/readme.md)" article to build real Blazor applications.
+- Bridge theory with practice: Apply the concepts from "[Blazor for Developers](https://github.com/AlexNek/Blazor-for-You/blob/master/ForDevelopers/readme.md)" article to build real Blazor applications.
-* Make informed decisions about render modes and authentication approaches.
+- Make informed decisions about render modes and authentication approaches.
-* Enhance your overall Blazor development skills with practical experience.
+- Enhance your overall Blazor development skills with practical experience.

 ### Render Modes